qkrwnstj306/Theory/README.md

   - <a href='https://openreview.net/forum?id=HexshmBu0P'>A Recipe for Watermarking Diffusion Models</a>
   - <a href='./이론 pdf 파일/딥러닝 논문/stable-signature/stable-signature.md'>Paper Review</a>
   - <a href='./PPT/Stable-Signature.pdf'>The Stable Signature PDF</a>
+- <a href='https://arxiv.org/pdf/2503.06287'>Your Large Vision-Language Model Only Needs A Few Attention Heads For Visual Grounding</a>
+  - <a href='./이론 pdf 파일/딥러닝 논문/visualGrounding/visualGrounding.md'>Paper Review</a>

 $\textbf{Inverse Problem}$